Nlea/Camunda-Robotframework-Workshop/README.md

 ![Deploy from Modeler Step 2](img/07.Deploy.png)

 The default REST endpoint is localhost:8080.
+As we started our Docker image at that port.
+We don't have to change it

 ![Sucessfull deployed](img/08-Deploy-successful.png)

 Inspect your process in Cockpit.
+If you have problems with your deployment check out [this section](https://github.com/Nlea/Camunda-Robotframework-Workshop/blob/main/Solutions/02/README.md#problems-with-the-deployment).